Fallout Amazon series: Cast, story, leaked set pictures, more

 - Fallout TV series leaked set images

-Unfortunately, we don’t have a timeframe on when the Fallout show is coming, but fans may have a while to wait.
-After being officially confirmed in July 2021, filming is believed to have gotten underway in June 2022 based on a job listing for stuntwork.
+Unfortunately, we don’t have an exact release date for when the Fallout show is coming, but we do have a rough window for when we can expect to stream the series.
+After being officially confirmed in July 2021, filming seemingly wrapped up in March 2023, and the show is in post-production.

 Most of the Fallout games begin with a character emerging from one of many Vaults scattered around the US to provide shelter from the nuclear bombs.
 The moment the Vault Dweller steps out of the comfort of the Vault and into the desolate world is a memorable part of each game, so we’d love to see it brought to life on-screen.